rlangc/rlangc/_Instructional Design/Project-2-Learning-Strategy/leadership-learning-ecosystem.md

 This approach supports **enterprise-wide leadership development initiatives**.

-# Portfolio Context

-This artifact demonstrates the ability to design **enterprise learning ecosystems** that integrate formal training, performance support, and experiential learning.
+> This artifact demonstrates the ability to design **enterprise learning ecosystems** that integrate formal training, performance support, and experiential learning.

-Key competencies demonstrated include:

-- enterprise learning strategy
-- learning ecosystem design
-- performance-centered training
-- scalable leadership development programs
-- learning architecture design

 The leadership learning ecosystem diagram serves as a **strategic view of how leadership capability development is supported across the organization.**